 Requirements for Growing Roma Tomatoes

-It requires a lot of sunlight at least 6 hours is essential.
-If you are living in tropics protect the plant from scorching afternoon sun.
-It is safe to say that good amount of sun is the main component of a productive and successful harvest.
+For best fruiting, it needs minimum sunlight of 5-6 hours.
+If you live in the tropics, protect the plant from the scorching afternoon sun.
+It is safe to say that a good amount of sun is the main component of a productive and successful harvest.

 Roma Tomato Care

 You can fertilize the plant with liquid fish fertilizer once a week if grown in a container during the growing season, moreover when the plant is setting fruits.

 Also, add balanced slow-release fertilizer during planting.
 The application of manure or compost from time to time is also recommended.

 Avoid excessive nitrogen fertilization, as it can affect the fruit quality of Roma tomatoes.